56616c6f72/Emperor/README.md

-# Emperor Linux IR Triage Data Collection
+# Emperor Linux IR Triage Collection
 Emperor is a bash script that collects extensive data from almost all Linux distributions to help DFIR professionals triage cyber incidents.

 - [What does it Collect](#what-does-it-collect)